 Historic Adobe Hours:

 The five acre park encompasses historic gardens and the beautiful restored adobe home of Pío Pico.
 It is registered as California Historic Landmark NO. 127.
 A bell marks the original El Camino Real, which passed directly in front of the park during Pío Pico’s time.
 The park was once part of Pío Pico’s 9,000 acre ranch, Rancho Paso de Bartolo.
-Visitors can enjoy the park with picnics, bird watching and exploring the parks features including; a fifteen room adobe with interpretive displays, an horno (bread oven), a dovecote and a children’s archaeological sand box.
+Visitors can enjoy the park with picnics, bird watching and exploring the parks features including; a fifteen room adobe with interpretive displays, an horno (bread oven), and a dovecote.
 The park is located near the entrance to the Greenway Bike Trail.

 The park is located at 6003 Pioneer Boulevard in the city of Whittier, just west of the 605 freeway.

 The adobe home is accessible for visitors with mobility impairments.